Is Your Brand Messaging Getting Across?

-According to Forbes, 64 percent of consumers say that shared values help them create a trusted relationship with a brand.
+According to research, 81% of consumers said that they need to be able to trust the brand in order to buy from them.
 When considering your overall brand messaging, this underscores the importance of accurately communicating both your organization’s personality and position.
-This is the thing that will set you apart from competitors, drive sales, and round out your brand.
+A strong branding message will set you apart from competitors, drive sales, and round out your brand.

 When crafting your brand message, your organization’s personality is foundational.
-As discussed in our earlier blog, brand personality commonly follows one of five directions: excitement, sincerity, ruggedness, competence and sophistication.
+Brand personality commonly follows one of five directions: excitement, sincerity, ruggedness, competence, and sophistication.
 Embrace whichever brand personality you fall into and use that as a means to further express your brand message.

-When looking at your brand, your position is the overarching umbrella for which all your messages fall under.
+When looking at your brand, your position is the overarching umbrella under which all your messages fall.
 Incorporate your unique position into your messaging strategy to ensure that everything you’re communicating is resonating well with your target audience and stays consistent across mediums.
+Using a perceptual map will help you understand your positioning as well as your competitor’s brand positioning.

-Because you likely manage your audience across platforms, your messaging will begin to look different across mediums.
-Knowing this, it’s important to ensure that each message is expertly crafted to match who you’re reaching, and where you’re reaching them.
-Here are a few questions to consider when crafting, testing and executing a message strategy.
+You likely manage your audiences across platforms, as a result, your messaging will begin to look different across mediums.
+Knowing this, it’s important to ensure that each message is expertly crafted to match who you’re reaching, and where you’re reaching them along with your value proposition.
+Here are a few questions to consider when crafting, testing, and executing a message strategy.

 Is your message clear and concise?

-A message should be clear so that customers understand exactly who you are, what you are selling and why you are doing so.
-With thousands of brands to sort through, your message should be concise enough for potential customers to process fast and easy.
+A message should be clear so that customers understand exactly who you are, what you are selling, and why you are doing so.
+With thousands of brands to sort through, your message should be concise enough for potential customers to process fast and easily.

 Does your message stand out from competitors?